mckunkel/clas12docs/OfflineSoftware/source/io/bosio.rst

 ====================

-The BOS files created by RECSIS (CLAS-6 event reconstruction program) sometimes have splitted event buffers and discontinuities of BANKs within an event record.
+The BOS files created by RECSIS (CLAS-6 event reconstruction program) sometimes have split event buffers and discontinuities of BANKs within an event record.
-Java software can deal with some of the fragmentation in the FPACK format, but not all of them sometimes resulting in mising banks.
-In order to avoid this issue it is recomended to pass BOS file through filter which creates clean continues records out of BOS file.
+Java software can deal with some of the fragmentation in the FPACK format, but not all of them sometimes resulting in missing banks.
+In order to avoid this issue it is recommended to pass BOS file through filter which creates clean continues records out of BOS file.
 The command to filter BOS is:

 .. code-block:: bash